gibsjose/bcrypt-hash/README.md

 number of rounds = 2^cost
 ```

-Currently, a cost factor of 12 or 13 (4096 or 8192 rounds) is recommended as a good balance between the responsiveness
+Currently, a cost factor of 12 or 13 (4096 or 8192 rounds) is recommended as a good balance between responsiveness and security.

 ## `bcrypt` Hash Format
 A `bcrypt` hash follows the following standard format: